rwanwork/sam2irs/README.md

   * licensing information, and
   * a small data file for testing.

-The manuscript that makes use of this software is currently in preparation.
-It is [available](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3385139) for download in Cell Press' Sneak Peak service:
+The manuscript that makes use of this software has been accepted and due to appear as:

-    L. Yue, R. Wan, S. Luan, and T. H. Cheung.
-Dek Modulates Global Intron Retention to Control Quiescence Exit in Muscle Stem Cells.
-In preparation.
+    L. Yue, R. Wan, S. Luan, W. Zeng, C. Preusch, and T. H. Cheung.
+Dek Modulates Global Intron Retention during Muscle Stem Cells Quiescence Exit.
+Development Cell, (To appear).

+An earlier version appears in Cell Press' Sneak Peak [service](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3385139).

 Requirements